 What is WREN?

-WREN, the Women's Research Engagement Network, is a program created through the Interdisciplinary Women's Collaborative to promote and celebrate women in research at Northeastern University.
+WREN, the Women's Research Engagement Network, is a program founded by the Interdisciplinary Women's Collaborative to promote and celebrate women in research at Northeastern University.
 WREN not only helps women find research positions, but it also actively supports women in research through providing resources, programming, networking, and presentation opportunities.
 Ultimately, we hope to fight against the "leaky pipeline" and increase the number of women in academia.

 Our Mission